 California high court: Yelp can't be ordered to remove posts

-Justices agreed in a 4-3 opinion, saying removal orders such as the one attorney Dawn Hassell obtained against Yelp "could interfere with and undermine the viability of an online platform."
+In a 4-3 opinion, justices agreed, saying removal orders such as the one attorney Dawn Hassell obtained against Yelp "could interfere with and undermine the viability of an online platform."

-The decision overturned a lower court ruling that Yelp had said could lead to the removal of negative reviews from the popular website and leave consumers with a skewed assessment of restaurants and other businesses.
+The decision overturned a lower court ruling that Yelp had said could lead to the removal of negative reviews from the popular website.

 She said her client was considering an appeal to the U.S. Supreme Court.